loganfreeman/configuration/rails.md

 ```ruby
 MyModule::SomeClass # => my_module/some_class.rb
 ```
 For a given constant, this inferred filename is then searched for within a number of autoload paths, as determined by the autoload_paths configuration option.
-By default, Rails searches in all immediate subdirectories of the app/ directory
+By default, Rails searches in all immediate subdirectories of the `app/` directory.